morrownr/88x2bu/README.md

 Channels for 2.4G: Set channel 1 or 6 or 11 depending on the congestion at your location.
 Do not set automatic channel selection.

-Mode for 2.4G: Set "N only" if you no longer use B or G capable devices.
+Mode for 2.4G: For best performance, set "N only" if you no longer use B or G capable devices.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.

 Channels for 5G: Not all devices are capable of using DFS channels.
-It may be necessary to set channel 36 or 149 fixed depending on the congestion at your location.
+It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5g. (for US, other countries may vary)

-Best location for the router: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
+Best location for the wifi router/ access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.

 Check congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
 The apps generally go by the name of WiFi Analyzer or something similar.